 Inverness Castle – The castle overlooks the River Ness.
 It is a red sand stone structure and was built in 1836 by architect William Burn on the site of an 11th century defensive structure.
 The castle is currently the Sheriff Court but a Castle Viewpoint is open to the public (entry fee applies).
 You can also walk around the grounds and admire the statue of Flora MacDonald.

-St Andrew’s Cathedral - On the opposite bank of the river is Saint Andrew's Cathedral (minus its spires as the funds ran out before they could be completed).
+Inverness St. Andrew's Cathedral - On the opposite bank of the river is Inverness Cathedral (minus its spires as the funds ran out before they could be completed).
+The 19th century cathedral is the work of local architect Alexander Ross.
 The font is a copy of Thorwalden's font in Copenhagen Cathedral.
 Look out for the Russian gold icons.
+A café & shop are also onsite.

 Ness Islands - Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
 Cross the river on the little bridges and you can visit Bught Park.
 Close by you will find the Floral Hall where you will discover a superb array of subtropical plants and a lovely coffe shop.
 If you plan to visit Ness Islands in the peak season from July to October, you can watch anglers casting long lines to leaping Atlantic salmon.